 Speed makes a difference and the average load time on a mobile device for an AMP page is just 0.7 seconds.
 For every extra second it takes for a web page to load, the conversion rate will go down by an average of 12%.
 Customers are unlikely to wait more than three seconds before they abandon a page and look somewhere else.

 eBay was one of the first big players to respond and has been working with Google to develop AMP for ecommerce.
-So far, over 8million eBay pages have been converted with the intention of creating what it calls ‘lean and accessible’ pages.
-In August this year, Google added AMP ecommerce features like product and category pages to the offer.
+So far, over 8 million eBay pages have been converted with the intention of creating what it calls ‘lean and accessible’ pages.
+In August this year, Google chose to implement AMP ecommerce features like product and category pages to the offer.

-Portero, a marketplace for pre-loved luxury goods, is an early adopter of AMP pages for business to consumer (B2C) ecommerce.
+Portero, an online retail marketplace for pre-loved luxury goods, was an early adopter of AMP pages for business to consumer (B2C) ecommerce.
 Half of their web traffic is from smartphones and almost all of that mobile traffic comes from Google searches.
-Since introducing AMP pages they have seen a boost to their mobile conversion rate and an almost 30% decrease in their bounce rate.
+Since introducing AMP pages, they have seen a boost to their mobile conversion rate and an almost 30% decrease in their bounce rate.

 What about AMP for B2B ecommerce?

 We know that more and more business to business (B2B) buyers are Millennials who have grown up using the internet and mobile phones.
-Their expectations of online B2B buying are influenced by their retail experiences.
+These modern B2B marketers’ expectations of online B2B buying are influenced by their retail experiences.
 They are also using their mobile devices for their professional research and purchases.

 In the future

 While AMP pages don’t currently affect search rankings, this might become a factor in mobile first indexing.
 Pay per click (PPC) might also become an option for AMP pages.
 Some large retailers are partnering with Google to test features such as smart buttons and advanced tracking.
 At some point, a full AMP e-commerce website might become an option, including all checkout and transaction pages.